engcang/gazebo_maps/README.md

 # Gazebo maps
-Self-made Gazebo maps for public
+Self-made Gazebo maps and models for public

 #### If you use this repo for your paper, please cite the corresponding papers in the list below

 <br>

-## List
+## Map list
 + Exploration map used in the paper:
   + [REAL: Rapid Exploration with Active Loop-Closing toward Large-Scale 3D Mapping using UAVs](https://ieeexplore.ieee.org/abstract/document/9636611), *2021 IROS*
     + small-scale maze environment